GIScience/climate-action-land-consumption/resources/info/methodology.md

-Definition: land consumption is calculated as the proportion of artificial and modified land.
-Factors are assigned to calculate the degree of consumption.
+Definition: for now, land consumption is calculated as the fraction of soil that has been sealed with impervious surfaces, such as asphalt.
+Different land use types are weighted according to a land-consumption factors representing their average rate of soil sealing.

-Description: V1 of Land Consumption calculates the proportion of land consumed at one given time.
-The time is an input by the user and we associate it with the closest corine version in the past.
+Description: this `demo` version of Land Consumption calculates the proportion of soil sealed based on the most recent OpenStreetMap (OSM) data.

-Required Input: a single date and bbox
+Required Input: an area of interest.

-Required Output: V1 will output text and a graph.
-Text will state proportion of land consumed and graph will state the proportion of land consumed by different land uses.
+Required Output: the demo outputs a table with the proportion of land consumed by different land uses.

-Methodology: Plugin works by taking date and bbox input to match to corine lulc.
-Corine data transformed by land consumption factors ranging 0 to 1 (0 unconsumed, 1 totally consumed).
-Factors come from WWF Austria.
-Consumption value for whole bbox averaged to get proportion consumed.
-This is the text output.
-We then iteratively calculate the proportion consumed by each land use and output these percentages to populate a graph.
+Methodology: the plugin requests OSM data for the area of interest, calculates the area of different land use classes, and weighs them by their respective land consumption factors.